 The SSP iMoPLANT covers a broad spectrum of scientific aspects in its program to ensure that students learn from a critical and practical perspective how plants work and what tools plant science can provide to solve the planet's urgent problems.

-Within the SSP, we offer a broad variety of modules (marked with the iMoPLANT label) which students can choose to learn state-of-the-art molecular, biotechnological, genomic and biosensing techniques.
-In addition, you will learn about technological advances in the field of functional mass spectrometry, genome editing as well as live cell imaging.
+Within the SSP, we offer a broad variety of modules (marked with the iMoPLANT label) which students can choose from to learn state-of-the-art molecular, biotechnological, genomic and biosensing techniques.
+In addition, they will learn about technological advances in the field of functional mass spectrometry, genome editing as well as live cell imaging.

-Why Plant Biologists are improtant to society
+Why Plant Biologists are important to society

 Plants are fundamental for all aspects of life on earth.
 They provide us with renewable resources, like oxygen, food, energy and medicinal compounds.
 At the same time, plants are cornerstones of our ecosystems.
 Nowadays, we are experiencing new challenges, such as climate change, increasingly limited agriculture, disturbed ecosystems, and novel diseases that challenge crop production.
 Plant Sciences today are more important than ever, and will continue to be so in future!